John Forster (MP)

 John Forster (1817–1878) was a British Whig politician.

-Forster was elected Whig MP for Berwick-upon-Tweed at a by-election in 1853—held after his father Matthew Forster and Radical MP John Stapleton were unseated due to bribery and treating during the 1852 general election.
-He held the seat until 1857 when he did not seek re-election.
+Forster was elected Whig MP for Berwick-upon-Tweed at a by-election in 1853, which was held after both his father, Matthew Forster, and the Radical MP John Stapleton were unseated due to bribery and treating during the 1852 general election.

+Forster held the seat until 1857, when he did not seek re-election.